 Energy Resilience Conservation Investment Program (ERCIP) projects are designed to provide energy resilience to critical electrical loads at an installation or joint base, implement energy and water conservation measures and renewable energy technologies.

-Recognized as subject matter experts (SME) for validating ECIP projects, the program manager is a member of the Office of the Secretary of Defense(OSD) Integrated Program Team (IPT), establishing program strategies for all U.S. military services.
-The team assists with developing the annual ECIP guidance for both OSD and Office of the Assistant Chief of Staff for Installation Management (OACSIM).
+Recognized as subject matter experts for validating ERCIP projects, the program manager is a member of the Office of the Secretary of Defense Integrated Program Team, establishing program strategies for all U.S. military services.
+The team assists with developing the annual ERCIP guidance for both OSD and the G9.

 ERCIP projects are prioritized within three categories:

-Administrative – Ensure that the DD1391 is properly and completely filled out with appropriate and required signatures
+- Administrative – Ensure that the DD1391 is properly and completely filled out with appropriate and required signatures

-Contact the ECIP team by calling (256) 895-1352 or send an email.
+Contact the ERCIP team by calling (256) 895-5240 or send an email.